 The US industrial production is flat right now, but still expected to up in the fall.
 Consumer spending is very strong.
 We will have another year of 1.5 to 3% growth.
 Not exciting, we should be around 5%, but given the conditions mostly caused by worldwide political meddling’s, we’re not doing too bad.

 Of course there are always concerns.
 One that bugs me is the low growth of wages.
 For most Americans wages have been stagnate since the recession.
 Because our economy is being driven more by consumer spending that industrial production, how long will the consumer keep buying?
-Prices have been 5000_AdjustRotor2slow to rise and financing is still cheap.
+Prices have been slow to rise and financing is still cheap.
 But, home values are increasing to the point that many home buyers are being priced out of the market even with the low mortgage rates.
 People need to see there wages increasing.

 The Green Industry and the construction trades have been growing for several years and it is projected to keep growing for a few more.
 Labor is tight as firms try to add capacity to handle all the work.
 A big factor driving new business is home renovation.
 People continue to invest in their properties; especially to improve the outdoor living environment.
 Our industry will benefit in many ways for several years.